kazunori279/bigquery-fluentd-docker-sample/README.md

 - BigQuery is automatically enabled in new projects.
 To activate BigQuery in a pre-existing project, click APIS & AUTH in the left navigation, then click APIs.
 Navigate to BigQuery API.
 If the status indicator says OFF, click the indicator once to switch it to ON.
 - Set up billing.
 BigQuery offers a free tier for queries, but other operations require billing to be set up before you can use the service.
 - Open [BigQuery Browser Tool](https://console.developers.google.com/)
-- Click `COMPOSE QUERY` button at top left and execute the following sample query with the tool to check you can access BigQuery.
+- Click `COMPOSE QUERY` button at top left and execute the following sample query with the tool to check you can access BigQuery (using a public dataset).

 ```
 SELECT title FROM [publicdata:samples.wikipedia] WHERE REGEXP_MATCH(title, r'.*Query.*') LIMIT 100